-Classroom settings in all the sectors were based on a chair and desk system though private schools also made use of group system of education in certain cases.
-In community schools floor sittings and desks were also available and at most instances, the class broke down to small groups for a certain activity that set the show for collective drawing, and role-play preparation.
+Classroom setting in all the sectors were based on a chair and desk system, though the private schools also made use of group system of education in certain cases.
+In community schools, floor sittings and desks were also available and at most instances, the class broke down to small groups for a certain activity that set the show for collective drawing, role-play preparation etc.

-Charts with the names of fruits and vegetables are put in classrooms whenever available in all the three sectors though this was more apparent in private schools where schools had soft boards to display children artwork or charts made by teachers for student learning.
-In community schools there was a system of wall magazine which was a replica of the regular magazine.
-It consisted of children's poems, stories, drawings and other relevant pieces of information on a board specified for the purpose while there was a clear dearth of attractive displays in public schools.
+Charts with the names of fruits and vegetables are put in classrooms, whenever available, in all the three sectors; though, this was more apparent in private schools where schools had soft boards to display children artwork or charts made by the teacher for students' learning.
+In community schools, there was a system of wall magazine, which was a replica of the regular magazine.
+It consisted of children's poems, stories, drawings and other relevant pieces of information on a board specified for the purpose, while there was a clear dearth of attractive displays in public schools.